ballerina-platform/ballerina-distribution/examples/http-service-data-binding/http_service_data_binding.md

 # REST service - Payload data binding

 HTTP service payload data binding allows accessing the request payload using a resource signature parameter.
-The resource parameter type should be of `anydata` subtype.
-By default parameters with type `map `, `array`, `tuple`, `table`, `record` and `xml` are mapped to the payload.
+The resource parameter type should be a sub type of `anydata`.
+By default, parameters with the `map `, `array`, `tuple`, `table`, `record` and `xml` types are mapped to the payload.
 For other types, the `@http:Payload` annotation is required and If the signature includes more than one of the aforementioned types, the `@http:Payload` should be used to resolve the ambiguity.
-This behaviour is limited to `POST`, `PUT`, `PATCH`, `DELETE`, and `DEFAULT` accessors.
-If the data binding process fails, the client receives a 400 Bad Request response.
+This behaviour is limited to the `POST`, `PUT`, `PATCH`, `DELETE`, and `DEFAULT` accessors.
+If the data binding process fails, the client receives a `400 Bad Request` response.
 This feature allows direct access to the request payload from the resource.

 ::: code http_service_data_binding.bal :::